OrrBin/Jsonic/README.md

 1. it's `__init__` method has no `positional-only` parameters
 2. it's `__init__` method has `*args` or `**kwargs` parameters
 3. every parameter of it's `__init__` function has corresponding instance attribute with the same name

+## Jsonic Features
+- serialize any `jsonic type` to `jsonic representation`
+    - For classes that extends `Serializable` or are registered using `register_serializable_type` you could declare instance attributes as transient, so they won't take place in the serialization process
+    - You could create your own custom serializer for a specific type using `@jsonic_serializer` decorator
+    - You can choose to serialize to `python generic dict` or to `JSON string`
+    - You can choose to leave private attributes out of the serialization process
+- deserialize `jsonic representation` to `jsonic type` instance
+    - For classes that extends `Serializable` or are registered using `register_serializable_type` you could create mapping from `__init__` parameter name to it's corresponding instance attribute name.
+    If not mapped, it is assumed `__init__` parameter has instance attribute with the same name
+    - You could deserialize any `Jsonic representation` whether it is `python generic dict` or `JSON string`
+    - You could pass the expected deserialized instance type to `deserialize` function for type safety. if the serialized instance was of another type, an error will be thrown
+    - You can choose to leave private attributes out of the deserialization process

+## Jsonic components

 ### Serializable class
 Classes extending `Serializable` can be serialized into json dict/string representing the object,